 - Stelara is also FDA-approved to treat:

-- moderate to severe Crohn’s disease in adults
+- moderately to severely active Crohn’s disease in adults

-- moderate to severe ulcerative colitis in adults
+- moderately to severely active ulcerative colitis in adults

 Both Cosentyx and Stelara are brand-name drugs.
 Neither drug is currently available in biosimilar form.
 (A biosimilar is a medication that’s similar to a brand-name biologic drug.)
 Biosimilars also usually cost less than brand-name drugs.